uXfdhRpGM760/div-pscgan/README.md

 4. Then run the command `conda activate div-pscgan`.

 ### Getting Started
-You can start by looking in the `examples` directory and try out the notebooks.
+You can start by looking in the `examples` directory.